Lihle830/BTV-Subscriber-Base-Analysis/README.md

 ## Objectives
 The main objectives of this project are:
--To identify **top-performing channels**-across various audience segments
+1.To identify **top-performing channels**-across various audience segments
--To analyze **viewership audience distribution** across gender, race, and age group
+2.To analyze **viewership audience distribution** across gender, race, and age group
--To understand **viewing behavior patterns**-across times of day and day types (Weekdays, Weekends & Holidays) -Determine peak viewing times and patterns throughout the day. **Time of Day** -To assess **Channel Popularity by Age Group**-Understand which channels are favored by different age groups.
+3.To understand **viewing behavior patterns**-across times of day and day types (Weekdays, Weekends & Holidays) 4.Determine peak viewing times and patterns throughout the day. **Time of Day** 5.To assess **Channel Popularity by Age Group**-Understand which channels are favored by different age groups.
--To highlight actionable insights for **content and scheduling improvements**
+6.To highlight actionable insights for **content and scheduling improvements**

 # Tools & Technologies
 - **Google Looker Studio** – for dashboard visualization